 9. Forbidden Caverns

-This cave gives witness to the changing of civilizations due to the proximity of the English Mountain and the Great Smoky Mountains.
-Forbidden Caverns, about 35 minutes from Gatlingburg, was another Tennessee cavern where Cherokee Indians lived.
+This cave gives witness to the changing of civilizations due to the proximity of the English Mountains and the Great Smoky Mountains.
+Forbidden Caverns, about 35 minutes from Gatlinburg, was another Tennessee cavern where Cherokee Indians lived.

 Moonshiners later exploited the well-hidden tunnels to brew and store their wares until they could be distributed.

-The Forbidden Caverns was first open to the public in June 1967, and today tourists can take a 55-minute walking tour over well-paved and well-lit walkways.
+The Forbidden Caverns was first opened to the public in June 1967, and today tourists can take a 55-minute walking tour over well-paved and well-lit walkways.

 10. Blue Spring Cave

-This privately owned cave, which is among the longest caves in Tennessee and the ninth-longest in the United States, is packed with natural stone formations.
+This privately owned cave, which is among the longest caves and the ninth-longest in the United States, is packed with natural stone formations.